gergelyorosz/GhostSocialCasper/README.md

-# Social Sidebar Casper Theme
+# Social Sidebar Casper Theme for Ghost

 An theme for the [Ghost](https://ghost.org/) blog engine.
 This theme extends the extends the default [Casper theme](https://github.com/TryGhost/Casper) and adds:
 - A **sidebar** for desktop size screens